 The “Addressing COVID-19 Health Disparities Among Populations at High-Risk and Underserved Community Grant” will take the team to schools and communities across Idaho to build partnerships, measure risk and protective factors, and then communicate findings to the respective communities.
 Strategic action plans that are tailored to the specific school community’s needs will be created based on the findings.

-Public Health and Population Science Associate Professor Megan Smith is the principal investigator on the grant.
+Public and Population Health Associate Professor Megan Smith is the principal investigator on the grant.
 Other team members include Matt Isbell with the Department of Communication, experts from Boise State’s College of Education, and Master of Public Health students.

 Also assisting are members the St. Luke’s Health System’s Communities for Youth team.
 This team is part of the Children’s Health Task Force, a workgroup commissioned by St. Luke’s Community Health.
 In previous years, the task force worked collaboratively to develop needs assessments and recommendations for youth health, Smith said.
 This year, the group will focus its efforts in the mental health space to evaluate youth mental health after several years of the COVID-19 pandemic.